The64thGamer/cheeseepedia/content/wiki/munch-the-trash-eater.md

 There are only two mentions of the unit, one from a set of promotional sheets, dated for 1982.
 It would show off a unit with the tray slots already installed. {{< cite 1 >}} The second would be in a February 1st, 1982 magazine, though not mentioning a particular store.

 Notably another unit was found at the Long Beach Antique Mall on November 8th, 2015, this would having a completely different mold, colors, and featured Munch sitting in a barrel (it is unknown if the one found in the promo sheets was also in a barrel due to the images being cropped).
 A fan purchased the trashcan but its wherabouts are unknown since then. {{< cite 2 >}}{{< cite 3 >}}

+In June of 2015 another Trash Eater unit would be found in an antique mall in Japan, bearing the same mold and colors as the 2015 sale, with a missing mouth and unpainted eyes.
+This likely indicates the full unit seen in the promotional material was from the intial test store, and atleast 2 units with an alternate shell were made for additional locations.{{< cite 5 >}}